WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

-The operation of transfer data from the host to the device is a blocking operation.
+The operation of transferring data from the host to the device is a blocking operation.
 The execution will not return to the CPU until the transfer is completed.

 ~~~
 // Set execution configuration parameters